-Each year, York Art Gallery commissions an artist to create a site-specific installation within this unique space or invites an artist to show an existing work.
+Each year, York Art Gallery aims to commission a different artist to create a site-specific installation within this unique space, or invites an artist to show an existing work.

-From 2013 – 2015, York St Mary’s will open for a longer season, showing more exhibitions, during the closure of York Art Gallery for a major re-development project.
+From 2013 – 2015, York St Mary’s opened for a longer season with even more exhibitions during the closure of York Art Gallery for a major re-development project.